Foundations-of-HPC/Foundations_of_HPC_2021/Assignment1/README.md

 Steps to do:

-- Compile and run the code on on single processor of a thin node to estimate the serial time on one single core.
+- Compile and run the code on on single processor of a THIN and GPU node to estimate the serial time on one single core.
-- Run it on 4/8/12 processes pinning the MPI processes within the same socket, across two sockets and across two nodes.
+- Run it on 4/8/12 processes within the same node pinning the MPI processes within the same socket and across two sockets
-  Report and check scalability.
+  	- Identify for the two cases the right latency and bandwith to use in the performance model.
+  	- Report and check check if scalability fits the expected behaviour of the model discussed in class.
-- Run it on  12 24 48 processor using two thin nodes and see if scalability fit what expected from the model.
+- Run it on 12 24 48 processor using two thin nodes
+	- Identify for this case the right latency and bandwith to use in the performance model.
-  Report and check the scalability
+  	- Report and check check if scalability fits the expected behaviour of the model discussed in class.
-- Repeat the experiment on a GPU node where hyperthreading is enabled: check and discuss its role.
+- Repeat the previous experiment on a GPU node where hyperthreading is enabled.
+  	- Identify for this case the right latency and bandwith to use in the performance model.
-  Report and check the scalability
+  	- Report and check check if scalability fits the expected behaviour of the model discussed in class.